Carnival Vista: our 8 day family cruise

 Day four: Naples, Italy

 Mr Tin Box and I were very excited about visiting Naples as it was our opportunity to see Pompeii.
 We had decided before joining the ship that this was our must-see landmark and it was everything we had hoped it would be.
-Our tour guide was terrible, but that’s a story for another time aside from saying that Carnival’s guest services team were great when we complained.
+Our tour guide was terrible, but Carnival’s guest services team were great when we complained later on.

 We only caught one show during our cruise and tonight’s was the night.
 It was a family-friendly juggling and comedy act that had both our girls agog and giggling for a full hour.
 Perfect pre-dinner entertainment.